bioinfo-pf-curie/biogitflow/hotfix-mode-technical.inc.rst

 - describes what is the purpose of the new |gitlabmilestone|,

-- adds the relevant issues in the |gitlabmilestone|.
+- for each issue included in the new version, set the name of the |gitlabmilestone| in the dedicated field.

 .. note::